-Woodinville staff and young people, joined by region 4 staff and peer support, broke ground for a garden, clearing blackberries and wasp nests!
-Young people and staff have spent countless hours building, filling, and planting boxes, leveling the ground, improving soil conditions, and chipping for weed control, then water, water, water.
-The plants are going gangbusters; results have been delicious, with a bounty to come-a special Thank You to Mary Binns, who has led the endeavor.
+Woodinville staff and young people, joined by Region 4 staff and peer support, broke ground for a garden, clearing blackberries and wasp nests!
+Young people and staff have spent countless hours building, filling, and planting boxes, leveling the ground, improving soil conditions, chipping for weed control, and watering.
+The plants are going well, and the results have been delicious, with a bounty to come.

-• Restitution Paid: \$9000

-• Community Service Hours: 250+

-- Prepared and served meals to the food insecure, dog run fundraiser, local food bank, and Community clean up at beaches and on trails. - High School graduates: 2 - College: one young person finishing sophomore year GPA 3.86 - Mentoring Program: Reset program with David Lujano. - Cathedral: Partnership with Cathedral. - Employment and mentorship offered to over a dozen young people. - Full-time SUDTP/Mental Health Provider: Averaging services to over 75% of young people.
+- Restitution Paid: \$9,000 - Community Service Hours: 250+ - Prepared and served meals to the food insecure, dog run fundraiser, local food bank, and Community clean up at beaches and on trails. - High School graduates: 2 - College: one young person finishing sophomore year GPA 3.86 - Mentoring Program: Reset program with David Lujano. - Cathedral: Partnership with Cathedral. - Employment and mentorship offered to over a dozen young people. - Full-time SUDTP/Mental Health Provider: Averaging services to over 75% of young people.
 On-going substance abuse education group. - Resident Accounts: Most young people obtained and maintained employment.
 Three young people currently have over \$15,000 in their accounts.
 One resident in the last year was released with over \$80,000. - Junior Achievement: Partnership established and began a financial literacy group. - DBT Groups-Woodinville is running 2 to 3 groups a week.
 Participation is at over 90%.
 Recently, a young person graduated from the group and received a certificate of achievement from Beth Rogers. - Medication Management: Woodinville recently had a medication audit, and this is the feedback that was given by Troy Wasmundt, "Kortney (med liaison) has set the bar quite high for a medication program; it is the gold standard at this point."